ELLIOTTCABLE/poopy.js/README.markdown

 ------------
-The primary code for this system is the `Object.beget()` method; this method’s original form was published in Douglas Crockford’s “JavaScript: The Good Parts”… therefore some credit for the concept is due him.
+The primary code for this system is the `Object.beget()` method; this method’s original form was published in Douglas Crockford’s “JavaScript: The Good Parts”… however, the code has largely divorced from its original form (as therein published).
+Still, some credit for the concept is due him.

 I would also like to thank Mr. Crockford, in general, for having written that book; it’s an absolutely wonderful learning tool, and it’s the first computer–